xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector/connect_xc_store_to_xp_cloud.md

      More info on setting up 2-step user authentication methods in X-Payments Cloud is available in the X-Payments Cloud manual.

-     Note that after your X-Payments Cloud account has been created, you will receive a confirmation email message at the email address specified during your registration.
+     Note that after your X-Payments Cloud account has been created you will receive a confirmation email message at the email address specified during your registration.
+The subject of this message reads "Ex-x-cellent!
+Your 30-day trial is on".
 Please refer to this email message for your getting started instructions.

+     Within 15 minutes you will also receive another message, this one with the subject "Welcome to X-Payments!".
+In this message you will find a link to confirm your X-Payments Cloud registration email address.
+You have 24 hours to confirm your email address using that link.
+If we do not get a confirmation until that time, your account will be locked. **Important:** The email confirmation link expires in 24 hours.
+If you use the link after it has expired, you will get an error message.
+In this case, sign in to the X-Payments Cloud admin panel in your online store to generate a new link.

 <a id="xpc-registered-account"></a>
    * **If you already have an existing X-Payments Cloud account**: